ramigs/nuxt-fauna-article/nuxt-fauna.md

 - building a helper app that we'll use to seed Fauna's database

-Although it's not the main focus of the article, the supporting `fauna-seeder` app that will allows us to populate the FaunaDB database with a single command from the terminal.
-It's just one a way of storing data in FaunaDB - in fact, you could be doing it in different way of your choice.
+Although it's not the main focus of the article, the supporting `fauna-seeder` app will allows us to populate the FaunaDB database with a single command from the terminal.
+It's just one a way of storing data in FaunaDB - in fact, you could be doing this step in a different way of your choice.

 ## Pre-requisites